 Ridley’s original piece spoke about the “long pause” of global warming, which according to the source, is a lack of any warming for the past 16-25 years.
 Ridley suggests that because of the pause and scientists predicting a cooling trend, U.N. scientists working on warming should pack up, go home and concentrate on more pressing global problems such as war, terror, disease, poverty, habitat loss and the 1.3 billion people with no electricity.

 Sachs, who last week on MSNBC drew a moral equivalence between Russia’s invasion of Ukraine and the U.S. bombing of ISIS, tweeted out a quick dismissal of Ridley’s article:

 Ridley climate ignorance in WSJ today is part of compulsive lying of Murdoch media gang.
 Ridley totally misrepresents the science.

-Ridley asked Sachs to explain but instead there was an article at the Huffington Post written by Sachs, called “The Wall Street Journal Parade of Climate Lies – @JeffDSachs destroys daft @mattwridley article in@WSJ.”
+Ridley asked Sachs to explain but instead there was an article at the Huffington Post written by Sachs, called “The Wall Street Journal Parade of Climate Lies – @JeffDSachs destroys daft @mattwridley article [email protected].”

 In his Tuesday WSJ response Ridley responded to the Sachs article:

 All bluster and careful misdirection, and contradicts nothing in my article, let alone producing evidence of lies.
 The sheer inaccuracy of the riposte in its descriptions of what I said or what I think are breathtaking, as are its failure to address any of the issues I raise, let alone contradict them: I had respect for Jeffrey Sachs as a scholar before reading this.
 Here are some key passages:

 “Ridley’s “smoking gun” is a paper last week in Science Magazine by two scientists Xianyao Chen and Ka-Kit Tung . . .”